-Querying basics · Cloudflare Analytics API docs
+Querying basics

 Query response from firewallEventsAdaptive

-{ "data": { "viewer": { "zones": [ { "firewallEventsAdaptive": [ { "action": "log", "clientRequestHTTPHost": "cloudflare.guru", "datetime": "2020-08-03T17:07:03Z", "rayName": "5bd1a1fc584357ed", "userAgent": "Mozilla/5.0 (compatible;Cloudflare-Healthchecks/1.0;+https://www.cloudflare.com/; healthcheck-id: 08c774cde2f3c385)" }, { "action": "log", "clientRequestHTTPHost": "cloudflare.guru", "datetime": "2020-08-03T17:07:01Z", "rayName": "5bd1a1ef3bb5d296", "userAgent": "Mozilla/5.0 (compatible;Cloudflare-Healthchecks/1.0;+https://www.cloudflare.com/; healthcheck-id: 764497f790f6a070)" } ] } ] } }, "errors": null}
+{ "data": { "viewer": { "zones": [ { "firewallEventsAdaptive": [ { "action": "log", "clientRequestHTTPHost": "cloudflare.guru", "datetime": "2020-08-03T17:07:03Z", "rayName": "5bd1a1fc584357ed", "userAgent": "Mozilla/5.0 (compatible;Cloudflare-Healthchecks/1.0;+https://www.cloudflare.com/; healthcheck-id: 08c774cde2f3c385)" }, { "action": "log", "clientRequestHTTPHost": "cloudflare.guru", "datetime": "2020-08-03T17:07:01Z", "rayName": "5bd1a1ef3bb5d296", "userAgent": "Mozilla/5.0 (compatible;Cloudflare-Healthchecks/1.0;+https://www.cloudflare.com/; healthcheck-id: 764497f790f6a070)" } ] } ] } }, "errors": null

-Query two data sets in a single API call
+Query two datasets in a single API call

 This example query employs a broad range of GraphQL functionality.
-The example queries two data sets for the specified zone simultaneously, applies filters and aggregations, and sets a limit on the number of records returned.
-(Note that you must include the
+The example queries two datasets for the specified zone simultaneously, applies filters and aggregations, and sets a limit on the number of records returned.
+Note that you must include the

-Query two data sets simultaneously
+Query two datasets simultaneously

 Introspection

-The GraphQL API offers introspection, which allows you to explore the graph (by making API calls) to see the available data sets, fields, and operations you can perform.
+The GraphQL API offers introspection, which allows you to explore the graph (by making API calls) to see the available datasets, fields, and operations you can perform.

-For an introduction to browsing the Analytics GraphQL API, see Explore the Analytics schema with GraphiQL.
+For an introduction to browsing the Analytics GraphQL API, refer to Explore the Analytics schema with GraphiQL .

 Helpful Resources